jsherman256/covid-air/content/tweets/assessing-risk/18-factors.md

 title: "Assessing COVID Risk - 18 Factors"
 date: 2022-06-27T21:03:51.000Z
 draft: true
-description:
-What are all the factors you need to consider when assessing risk?
+description: What are all the factors you need to consider when assessing risk?
 These can be broken down in different ways, but here's my comprehensive list of what contributes to risk.
-In no particular order:
+In no particular order

-1/21
-summary:
-What are all the factors you need to consider when assessing risk?
+summary: What are all the factors you need to consider when assessing risk?
 These can be broken down in different ways, but here's my comprehensive list of what contributes to risk.
-In no particular order:
+In no particular order

-1/21
 categories:
 ---
 [Source](https://twitter.com/joeyfox85/status/1541527755367583746)